Time Evolution Operators In Physics

 Quantum

-An evolution for a small change in time Δt can be approximated as
+An evolution for a small change in time Δt of the state vector can be approximated as below.

 ψ(t+Δt)ψ(t)+(tt+ΔtiH^(t)dt)ψ(t)